Sumansourabh14/full-stack-interview-prep/README.md

 ## React

 - What is React and how is it different from other JavaScript frameworks?
 - Virtual DOM, view oriented, unidirectional data flow (parent to child), component-based architecture
 - Virtual DOM
+- Reconciliation (How does React handles updates and rendering?)

 ## Code Sandboxes - Code Challenges